Uremic Encephalopathy

 Approach Considerations

-After beginning dialysis, the patient generally improves clinically, although electroencephalographic (EEG) findings may not improve immediately.
-In patients with end-stage renal disease (ESRD), EEG abnormalities generally improve after several months but may not completely normalize.
+After beginning dialysis, patients generally show clinical improvement, although electroencephalographic (EEG) findings may not improve immediately.
+In patients with end-stage kidney disease (ESKD), EEG abnormalities generally improve after several months but may not completely normalize.

-Address the following factors when treating uremic encephalopathy, which are also included in the standard care of any patient with ESRD:
+Address the following factors when treating uremic encephalopathy, which are also included in the standard care of any patient with ESKD:

 Consultations